-Instructor Profiles & Other Information: Dr. Chedrese is regular faculty member in the Department of Biology.
-Hold advanced degrees (MSc, PhD) and teach and conduct research in the general area of animal physiology.
-Ms. Fisher also holds an advanced degree in biology and is also responsible for coordinating all aspects of the laboratories.
+Instructor Profiles & Other Information: Dr. Chedrese and Dr. Niyogi are faculty members in the Department of Biology.
+They hold advanced degrees (MSc, PhD) and teach and conduct research in the area of biology and animal physiology.
+Ms. Fisher holds an advanced degree in biology and is responsible for coordinating all aspects of the laboratories.
 Note that your lab group will also be assigned a laboratory demonstrator who will assist you during the lab periods and be responsible for grading your lab assignment and quizzes.
-The lab demonstrators work under Ms. Fisher supervision and are senior undergraduate or graduate students at the University.
+The lab demonstrators are senior undergraduate or graduate students at the University.